baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 ---
 layout: post
 title: How to travel for positive change
-subtitle: Having a global impact as a broke uni student
+subtitle: Having a global impact as a uni student
 author: Julia Baribeau
 categories:
 banner: